adrianfrackowiak/data-structures-easy-to-advanced-flashcards/README.md

     ```

     Static arrays have their size or length determined when the array is created and/or allocated.
     Elements in `a` are referenced by their index.
 There is no other way to access elements in an array.
-Array indexing is zero-based, meaning the first element is found in posiiton zero.
+Array indexing is zero-based, meaning the first element is found in position zero.

-30. Dynamic Array and example
+30. ### Dynamic Array and example

     Dynamic array is a random access, variable-size list data structure that allows elements to be added or removed.
     The dynamic array can **grow** and **shrink** in size.